Deadlici0us/Deadlici0us/README.md

 ## 🚀 Master of Many

 - **Languages:** Fluent in Node.js, TypeScript, JavaScript.
 Also conversant in Python, Java, and more.
-- **Frameworks:** Currently orchestrating the symphony with Express.js, but always ready to swing with Django, Flutter, or anything new.
+- **Frameworks:** Currently orchestrating the symphony with Express.js, but always ready to swing with anything new.

 ## 💡 The Learning Lair